Neuro-Ophthalmology & Neuro-Otology

 For persons living with multiple sclerosis, the existing evidence did not allow prediction of a vitamin D intake that might modify the clinical course.
 The panel recommended measuring 25(OH)D levels in children and adolescents on diagnosis of a first clinical demyelinating event and monitoring 25(OH)D levels every 6 months during vitamin D supplementation to achieve a target of 25(OH)D level of 75 nmol/L (30 ng/ml).
 In addition, the panel emphasized the importance of achieving this minimum serum 25(OH)D concentration to protect bone health because people living with multiple sclerosis are at increased risk of osteoporosis, falls, and bone fractures.

 Parkinson disease.
-Although vitamin D deficiency exists in patients with early, untreated Parkinson disease who typically have few, if any, mobility limitations (31), vitamin D levels correlate with the degree of functional independence (119).
-Parkinson disease patients who have either higher 25(OH)D levels or the vitamin D receptor genotype Fok1 have milder Parkinson disease, even in multivariate analyses controlling for variables such as disease duration (117).
+Although vitamin D deficiency exists in patients with early, untreated Parkinson disease who typically have few, if any, mobility limitations (33), vitamin D levels correlate with the degree of functional independence (129).
+Patients with Parkinson disease who have either higher 25(OH)D levels or the vitamin D receptor genotype Fok1 have milder Parkinson disease, even in multivariate analyses controlling for variables such as disease duration (126).
 Low vitamin D levels contribute to low bone mineral density and augment fracture risk in these fall-prone individuals.

-A systematic review and meta-analysis of the associations of vitamin D receptor genetic variants in 10 studies (with collectively 2356 cases and 2815 controls) found that the vitamin D receptor (VDR) genetic variants rs7975232 and rs2228570 were significantly correlated with Parkinson disease (38).
+A systematic review and meta-analysis of the associations of vitamin D receptor genetic variants in 10 studies (with collectively 2356 cases and 2815 controls) found that the vitamin D receptor genetic variants rs7975232 and rs2228570 were significantly correlated with Parkinson disease (40).
+In another study, expression of the vitamin D receptor was higher in all patients compared with controls and in male patients compared with male controls (41).
+Vitamin D receptor transcripts could differentiate patients with total Parkinson disease from total controls with an AUC [area under the curve] value of 0.86.

 Post-stroke depression.
-Vitamin D deficiency is associated with depression in stroke patients (39; 65).
-Low serum 25(OH)D levels within 24 hours after admission for stroke are associated with poststroke depression 1 month poststroke (39).
-Cigarette smoking is associated with lower vitamin D levels, and the frequency of depression in smokers is significantly higher than that in nonsmokers, suggesting that higher rates of depression in smokers with acute ischemic stroke may be associated with lower vitamin D levels induced by smoking (99).
+Vitamin D deficiency is associated with depression in stroke patients (44; 70).
+Low serum 25(OH)D levels within 24 hours after admission for stroke are associated with poststroke depression 1-month poststroke (44).
+Cigarette smoking is associated with lower vitamin D levels, and the frequency of depression in smokers is significantly higher than that in nonsmokers, suggesting that higher rates of depression in smokers with acute ischemic stroke may be associated with lower vitamin D levels induced by smoking (107).

 Douglas J Lanska MD FAAN MS MSPH